nsaccente/kubernetes-notes/kubernetes/tldr copy.md

             - cat
             - /app/is_ready.txt
    ```
-   This checks to see if /app/is_ready.txt exists.
+   This checks to see if /app/is_ready.txt exists, and if it does, cat exits with 0.

 There are some additional options we can add to our Readiness Probe.
 ```yaml